-We used a diagonal observation covariance error matrix R. The observation error for all HFR observations has been considered the same, with a value of $0.1 \, \mathrm{m/s}$ (accounting for instrumental and representativity errors).
-Note that Lana et al. (2016)state that the maximum instrumental error was about $0.04 \, \mathrm{m/s}$.
-Besides, radial observations were synthetically generated from the total ones, and the result of the assimilation was compared to that of the assimilation of the corresponding total velocities, obtaining similar results.
-This value is consistent with local comparisons against surface currents measurements from a point-wise currentmeter (1.5 m depth) and a downward-looking ADCP (first bin at 5 m depth) carried out by Lana et al. (2016), which reported a RMSD between 0.07 and 0.12 m/s.
-This value of 0.1 m/s was fixed in our experiments as it yielded to a proper correction of surface currents, without degrading the vertical structure.
+We used a diagonal observation covariance error matrix R. The observation error for all HFR observations was considered the same, with a value of $0.1 \,\mathrm{m\,s^{-1}}$ (accounting for instrumental and representativity errors).
+This value is consistent with local comparisons against surface current measurements from a point-wise current meter (1.5 m depth) and a downward-looking ADCP (first bin at 5 m depth) carried out by Lana et al. (2016), which reported a RMSD between 0.07 and 0.12 m s^{-1} .
+This value of 0.1 m s^{-1} was fixed in our experiments as it yielded a proper correction of surface currents without degrading the vertical structure.
 Once the observation error was set for HFR total observations, we performed new experiments to evaluate the potential differences between the total and radial observations.
 Total observations were interpolated and projected to generate synthetic radial observations containing the exact same information as the totals but with a radial-like pattern in the area covered by both antennas.
-The assimilation of these total and synthetic radial observations using the same observation error led to almost identical results in surface fields and vertical structure, with complex correlation of 0.92 and a RMSD of 0.02 m/s obtained between both analysis fields in the HFR grid points.
-Based on these results we decided to use the same observation error for both types of observations.
+The assimilation of these total and synthetic radial observations using the same observation error led to almost identical results in surface fields and vertical structure, with complex correlation of 0.92 and a RMSD of 0.02 m s^{-1} obtained between both analysis fields in the HFR grid points.
+Based on these results, we decided to use the same observation error for both types of observations.